Don't expect latest rate hike to slow inflation as gas prices soar and lending costs rise | CBC News

 Convincing consumers

 The harder question is the one about consumer inflation expectations.
-As repeatedly stated by Macklem and by Jerome Powell, his counterpart at the Federal Reserve Bank in the United States, central banks want to stop consumers and businesses from expecting that prices will rise.
+As repeatedly stated by Macklem and Jerome Powell, his counterpart at the U.S. Federal Reserve, central banks want to stop consumers and businesses from expecting that prices will rise.

 "What monetary policy can do is make borrowing more expensive, which slows domestic demand," Macklem said in one of his speeches last week.
 "For households and businesses that are already feeling the pinch of inflation, the higher cost of borrowing can be doubly painful.
 But tighter monetary policy is necessary to lower the parts of inflation that are driven by domestic demand."